UffizziCloud/uffizzi/README.md

 </details>

 <details><summary><b>What do you mean by "environments"?</b></summary>
 Uffizzi Preview Environments are built on top of Kubernetes.
 Uffizzi performs a translation from Compose to Kubernetes, where your application is deployed as a Pod to an isolated Namespace within a cluster.
 This level of abstraction helps reduce a team's infrastructure footprint and associated overhead.
+Uffizzi also creates a unique domain for each Preview Environment and handles TLS certificates.
 Each Preview Environment exposes one ingress service that can receive HTTPS traffic.
-Every container in the Preview Environment can communicate internally via `localhost:port`.
+Every service defined by your Compose can communicate on an internal network via <code>localhost:port</code>.
+Application instances that belong to different Preview Environments may only communicate via the public Internet.
+See the <a href="https://github.com/UffizziCloud/uffizzi_app/blob/develop/INSTALL.md">self-hosted installation guide</a> for more architecture details.
 </details>

 <details><summary><b>Does Uffizzi support monorepos/polyrepos?</b></summary>